-In this DFES refresh, we have incorporated the ESO's 2020 scenario framework.
+These DFES forecasts incorporate the ESO's 2020 scenario framework.

 To illustrate their different representations, Figure 2 maps the four scenarios against two metrics: the speed of decarbonisation (how fast low carbon technologies are adopted) and the level of societal change.